Skip to main content

 RL

-The RL code appears during calibration or diagnostic mode when the machine detects that a load is present in the tub.
-Calibration requires an empty tub to accurately set suspension and balance parameters.
+The RL code fires during calibration or diagnostic mode when the machine detects weight or resistance in the tub.
+Calibration needs a completely empty basket to accurately set suspension and balance parameters.
+Even a small amount of standing water under the wash plate is enough to trigger it.

 low